Stakedllc/code-samples/README.md

 ## Provision Validators

-A POST request to [``/provisioning_requests/eth2``](https://staked.gitbook.io/staked/staking-api/node-provisioning-api#post-provisioning-request) will provision Medalla validators.
+A POST request to [``/provisioning_requests/eth2``](https://staked.gitbook.io/staked/staking-api/node-provisioning-api#post-provisioning-request) will provision ETH2 validators.
 The .env file is used to configure the validator count for our example scripts, and is set to 1 by default.

-To provision validators, run the following commands:
+To provision validators (on the [Spadina](https://blog.ethereum.org/2020/09/14/eth2-quick-update-no-16/#spadina-dress-rehearsal-just-around-the-corner) testnet), run the following commands:

 ```
 $ docker image build -t staked-eth2 .